-In the early seventies, Yogi Bhajan, who would later be known as Siri Singh Sahib Bhai Sahib Harbhajan Singh Khalsa Yogiji began to teach in the United States.
-Through his inspiration, insight and example many Westerners began adopting the Sikh way of life, attracted by the spiritual practices of Sikh Dharma and its egalitarian teachings that respect all religions.
-Sikhs do not convert people.
-Sikh populations everywhere participate enthusiastically in outreach activities and contribute to their surrounding communities.
-The Sikh teachings encourage people to live their lives in service to others.
-Sikhs believe in creating abundance, peace, and prosperity throughout the earth, to serve humanity, and to build interfaith dialogue and cooperation, as well.
+In 1969, Yogi Bhajan, who would later be known as Siri Singh Sahib Bhai Sahib Harbhajan Singh Khalsa Yogiji began to teach in the United States.
+Through his inspiration, insight and example, many Westerners began adopting the Sikh way of life.
+They were attracted by the spiritual practices of the Sikh faith and its egalitarian teachings that respect all life and all religions.

 Sikhs believe in creating peace and prosperity by praising the name of God, earning a righteous living and sharing what they have to serve humanity.
 Sikh populations across the globe enthusiastically participate in seva activities and contribute to their local communities by serving food (langar) and through building interfaith dialogue and cooperation.
 For more about Sikhs, visit www.sikhnet.com

 The teachings and technology of Sikh Dharma International are found in the Siri Guru Granth Sahib, the writings of the Sikh Gurus and as taught by the Siri Singh Sahib, in his unique style.
 His way of talking and teaching about the path of the Sikh made the Sikh faith accessible to people from different backgrounds, languages and cultures of the world.
 Sikh Dharma International continues to preserve and share the teachings of the Sikh Gurus, as described by the late Siri Singh Sahib.